Footscray suburb profile

 Footscray rental market trends

-The rental market in Footscray has experienced moderate growth, with house rents increasing by 3.6% over the past year to $570 per week, while unit rents have seen a more significant rise of 8.5% to $510 per week.
-This vibrant suburb continues to attract renters and investors alike, thanks to its diverse community and proximity to Melbourne's CBD.
+The rental market in Footscray has experienced moderate growth, with house rents increasing by 4.7% over the past year to $600 per week, while unit rents have risen by 4.2% to $500 per week.
+With its vibrant community and proximity to Melbourne's CBD, Footscray continues to attract renters and investors seeking a balanced mix of affordability and urban convenience.

 Suburbs near Footscray